kirubarajan/fellow/README.md

 ## Stack

-### Front-end
+### Front end

 1. Bulma for making forms look pretty.

-## Back-end
+## Back end

-1. Express for server (npm has a great ecosystem).
+1. [Express](https://expressjs.com) for server (npm has a great ecosystem).
-2. MongoDB for database (although the data is technically relational, NoSQL is fast to develop with and the schema dictates document-level references anyway).
+2. [MongoDB](https://www.mongodb.com/) for database (although the data is technically relational, NoSQL is fast to develop with and the schema dictates document-level references anyway).
-3. JWT/Passport for authentication (extra feature talked about at length in Documentation section).
+3. [JWT/Passport](https://jwt.io/) for authentication (extra feature talked about at length in Documentation section).

 ## Notable changes